 Experience the very best of Indochina on this awesome adventure through Vietnam, Cambodia and Laos.
 From the graceful elegance of Hanoi, across the serene beauty of Halong Bay, admire Sapa town in cloud to the quaint charms of Hoi An and then spend several days exploring the enigmatic temples of Angkor Wat before say hello to Luang Prabang & Vientiane in laidback Laos.

-Fly to Hanoi, VIETNAM
+Fly to Hanoi, VIETNAM.

-Welcome to Vietnam.
 Upon arrival at Hanoi Airport, obtain your Vietnam visa ( with pre-approval letter) , and then clear Immigration and Customs.
 After collecting your baggage, exit the airport to meet outside a local driver.
 He will be holding a sign with your names on it.

 From the airport, you will be privately transferred to your lovely hotel.
 Settle in and enjoy the rest of the day at your leisure.
 Welcome dinner at local restaurant.